 As we continue this journey of responding to Schwarz and Oyserman’s call to action by writing and presenting about quality question design, won’t you join the conversation?
 We’d love to know your favorite resources, tips, tricks, and advice for designing surveys.
 We’d also love to meet like-minded researchers on social media or better yet, in person!

-Subscribe to this blog to receive future posts on survey design including our work-in-progress, a checklist of survey design principles.
+Subscribe to this blog to receive future posts on survey design.
 Want to check out our earlier posts on survey design?
 Click here.